rossanoventurini/rossanoventurini.github.io/_posts/2023-10-31-mosalgorithm.md

 }
 ```

-The time complexity of this algorithm remains $\Theta(qn)$.
+The time complexity of this algorithm remains $$\Theta(qn)$$.
 However, we observe that a query now executes more quickly if its range significantly overlaps with the range of the previous query.

-For example, the input in the figure above is no longer the worst-case for the new implementation.
-Conversely, it is actually a best-case as the implementation takes $\Theta(n)$ time.
-After spending linear time on the first query, any subsequent query is answered in constant time.
+This effect is perfectelly explained by the input of the previosu figure.
+This is input becomes a best-case for the new implementation as it takes $$\Theta(n)$$ time.
+Indeed, after spending linear time on the first query, any subsequent query is answered in constant time.

-We also observe that this implementation is highly sensitive to the ordering of the queries.
-It is enough to modify the ordering of the queries, as shown in the figure below, to revert to quadratic time.
-In the example below, we rearrange the queries from the figure above to alternate between a long and a short query.
-With this ordering, the new implementation again takes $\Theta(n^2)$ time.
+This implementation is highly sensitive to the ordering of the queries.
+It is enough to modify the ordering of the above queries, as shown in the figure below, to revert to quadratic time.
+In the example below, we rearrange the queries to alternate between a long and a short query.
+With this ordering, the new implementation takes $$\Theta(n^2)$$ time.

 <div class="row mt-1">
     <div class="col-sm mt-3 mt-md-0">